 Opening your heart and home to a furry new family member is a big decision.
 It’s also one of the most rewarding choices you will ever make.
 Whether you’ve chosen a pudgy puppy or an adult dog, both of your lives will be forever changed for the better.
 Acclimating your new best friend to your lifestyle will surely have bumps, but with the following steps, potty training doesn’t have to be one of them.

-5 Simple Steps To Follow To Housetrain Your Puppy
+5 Simple Steps To Follow To Housetrain Your New Dog

-- 1. Time it for when they need to go naturally
+- Time it for when your dog needs to go naturally.

-3. Use a crate for them to sleep in at night and when you’re not home to prevent accidents
+- Crate them at night and when you’re not home to prevent accidents.

 1. Timing is everything.

 The potty training process takes a substantial commitment on your part, so plan on devoting several hours a day to getting your pooch on the right potty path.
 Carefully plan your pet’s meals, naps, walks and playtimes to coincide with your schedule and her potty breaks.

 Consistency and routine are key during potty training.
 If you’ll be depending on a pet sitter or doggy day care to babysit your pup during your work hours, be sure to inform them of your training plan.
 Everyone in your dog’s life needs to be on the same page to ensure success.